gammasoft71/xtd/docs/downloads.md

 ./install
 ```

-4. Create as many unit tests as you want with xtd.forms.
+4. Create as many applications as you want with xtd.

 ## CentOS 7, Debian 9.7, Elementary OS 5.0, Fedora 29, LinuxMint 19.1, RedHat 7.5 and Ubuntu 18.04 (or later)